liza183/TripleGraph/README.md

  - msg: 15 results written in file: result/pr_1427809439.74.txt
 >>>
 ```

-# A note from the developer
+# Things that need to be done before public release

+* Very simple performance analysis vs. network X
+* pip installation or simpler installation process
+* explanation about back-end
+* backend setup more flexible (like port number etc.)
+* remove the reason to init the graph
+* remove cray code and use SPARQLWrapper instead
-* The current version has a limitation of supporting only one graph in the database.
+* The current version has a limitation of keeping only one graph in a triplestore.
+*